orionids/canis/README.md

 - API definition using JSON and automatic API hirarchy generation for AWS.
 - Supports popular web app frameworks like Express.

+## New features in 0.1.0
+- Functions needed to generate AWS APIs and methods automatically according to api.json
+- Stage support in api.json

 ## Usage
 You should create a file api.json or api.js in current working direcrory and run `node canis_path/server.js`